mccallm/mnmccall/content/post/bayes-preprint/index.md

 ---
-title: Zach, Erik, and David co-author paper on selection of priors for hierarchical models.
+title: David co-authors paper on air pollution and the immune response to respiratory infection.
-date: 2021-08-26
+date: 2021-09-30
 authors:
-- zachary_brehm
-- erik_vonkaenel
 - david_burton
 ---

-Congratulations to Zachary Brehm, Erik VonKaenel, and David Burton on their preprint entitled, Selection of inverse gamma and half-t priors for hierarchical models: sensitivity and recommendations.
+Congratulations to Daniel Croft and David Burton on their paper entitled, The effect of air pollution on the transcriptomics of the immune response to respiratory infection.

 <!--more-->

-In this study, they found that the posterior distribution of the standard deviation had smaller bias under half-t priors than under their inverse-gamma counterparts; however, inverse gamma priors generally gave similar coverage but had smaller interval lengths than their half-t prior counterparts.
-Their results will inform prior specification for hierarchical models, allowing practitioners to better align their priors with their respective models and goals.
-The full paper is available here: https://arxiv.org/abs/2108.12045
+Overall, this epidemiological study suggests that combustion related pollution, particularly black carbon, is associated with changes in gene expression within innate immune pathways.
+Increased concentrations in the majority of pollutants also appear to correspond to changes in expression to protein folding and iron homeostasis.
+Future controlled exposure studies informed by epidemiological studies are needed to further explore the relationship between inflammatory and immune responses to particulate air pollution in patients with respiratory infection.
+The full paper is available here: https://www.nature.com/articles/s41598-021-98729-8